swatidantu/robocomp-blog-web/gsoc/2019/shashwat_shrivastava/blog3.md

 To accomplish this task of dynamically changing properties of node changes were made to innerModelviewer file in innerModel library.
-![alt](pic1_e2.png "Select object in tree and corresponding object getting highlighted ")
+![alt](pic1_e2.png "Select object in tree and corresponding object getting highlighted ") (*Select object in tree and corresponding object getting highlighted*)

-![alt](pic2_e2.png "Preview option - Object getting added when selecting type of object with default values")
+![alt](pic2_e2.png "Preview option - Object getting added when selecting type of object with default values") (*Preview option - Object getting added when selecting type of object with default values*)
 ## Add object with a preview feature
 Thus object addition has been provided with a feature to preview what exactly is getting added.